Skip to main content

 Dancing on the Edge

-To be a good Formula One driver, you first need to beat your teammate.
-Nobody else has the same car — they are the one driver you have no excuse for losing to.
-Unfortunately for Nico Rosberg, his teammate was Lewis Hamilton, his childhood friend and reigning two-time world champion.
+To truly win as a Formula One driver, you need to beat your teammate.
+There’s no excuse for losing - they have the same car.
+Unfortunately for Nico Rosberg, his teammate was his childhood friend and reigning two-time world champion, Lewis Hamilton.

-But Rosberg was tired of coming in second.
-In the 2016 Spanish GP, Rosberg had the lead, and as Hamilton tried to dart around Rosberg cut him off, forcing Hamilton into the grass where he spun out and sent both cars crashing into the dirt1.
+Rosberg was tired of coming in second.
+In the 2016 Spanish GP, Hamilton tried to take the lead when Rosberg cut him off, sending both cars crashing into the dirt1.
 They collided again in the 2016 Austrian GP as they fought for first place.

 In an interview later that season, Rosberg said,